 Drain the cooked pasta and keep some of the water.
 Mix in the creme fraiche, crab meat, lemon zest, chilli, parsley, salt and pepper and mix about.
 If it looks too sticky put some of the water back in, a splash at a time, until it looks right.
 Serve.
 Eat.

-PS I spread the brown shell meat on a round of toast as a nice contrast to the creamy pasta
+PS I mix the brown meat with an equal quantity of soft breadcrumbs, season and anoint with lemon juice then spread on a round of toast as a nice contrast to the creamy pasta